Niobium pentoxide: Production

+The tantalum and niobium hydrogenfluorides are then removed from the aqueous solution by liquid-liquid extraction into organic solvents, such as cyclohexanone or methyl isobutyl ketone.
+This step allows the simple removal of various metal impurities (e.g. iron and manganese) which remain in the aqueous phase in the form of fluorides.
+Separation of the tantalum and niobium is then achieved by pH adjustment.
+Niobium requires a higher level of acidity to remain soluble in the organic phase and can hence be selectively removed by extraction into less acidic water.

 Hydrolysis

 Nb_{2}O_{5} is prepared by hydrolysis of alkali-metal niobates, alkoxides or fluoride using base.
 Such ostensibly simple procedures afford hydrated oxides that can then be calcined.
 Pure Nb_{2}O_{5} can also be prepared by hydrolysis of NbCl_{5}: